Jovan Jovanović Zmaj Gymnasium: Second school building

 At that time the school offered classical humanistic education, which was most evident in the number of classes dedicated to language studying.
 Back then, the following were the compulsory subjects: Latin, Religious Studies, Serbian, Hungarian, Geography, History, Natural Sciences, Physics, Geometrical Drawing, Philosophy and Calligraphy.
 The optional subjects included: French, Descriptive Geometry, Church Gospel Singing, Music and Singing (piano, violin, playing in orchestra and tambourine orchestra).
 In 1854 Dr. Đorđe Natošević, the then principal introduced gymnastics as a compulsory subject and equipped the school with several gymnastic devices.
 Until the new building for the school was erected, gymnastics classes had been run outside during summer.
-The school's library continued its work only in 1865, when the Orthodox Church Municipality of Novi Sad assumed the responsibility to regularly finance its work.
+In 1865, the school's library restarted its function, when the Orthodox Church Municipality of Novi Sad assumed the responsibility to regularly finance its work.
 Invaluably important sources for the study of the school's history are the yearbooks that have been published since 1867.
 In the school year of 1867/1868 the first GCSE exams were held in the school.
-Out of eleven candidates who applied to take the exams, one passed with a grade “excellent” while others got the grade “mature”.
-This event was of great importance since it was the first time that GCSE exams were organized in the Serbian education.
-Despite many hardships of war, ever since then the school has managed to organize the GCSE exams every year and hold the leading position in our educational system.
+This event was of great importance since it was the first time that GCSE exams were organized for Serbian education.
+Since then the school managed to organize the GCSE exams every year, leading it to hold a leading position in the Serbian educational system.

 As it was decided by the Patriarch Josif Rajačić, all the Serbian schools in the Monarchy accepted Saint Sava as the patron saint of Serb schools and schoolchildren.
 On that day all the students along with their teachers attended a holy liturgy in the Orthodox Cathedral.
-The celebration continued in the premises of the school where the special bread-like cake was broken by all in attendance (Slavski Kolač) and the official performance took place in the honour of the celebration.
+The celebration continued in the premises of the school where Slavski kolač was broken by all in attendance and the official performance took place in the honor of the celebration.